Iris bloudowii: Description

 It is similar in form to Iris humilis (another Psammiris species).

 It has a thick, short, irregularly shaped, fibrous rhizome.
 They are 0.5–1.5 cm in diameter.
-Under the rhizome, are numerous yellow-white, secondary roots.
+Under the rhizome are numerous yellow-white, secondary roots.
 On top of the rhizome, are the brown, fibrous remains of old leaves.
 The rhizome has many branches, creating a slowly, creeping plant.

-It has 2–4, linear, or lanceolate, or sword-shaped basal leaves, They are slightly curved or sickle-shaped.
-They appear in spring, as broad, brown shoots, before turning greyish green, or light green, they can grow up to between 8 and 12 cm long and 4–8 mm wide, at blooming time.
-Later, they extend up to between 15 and 25 cm long and 8–13 mm wide.
+It has 2–4 linear, lanceolate, or sword-shaped basal leaves.
+They are slightly curved or sickle-shaped.
+They appear in spring, as broad, brown shoots, before turning greyish green or light green.
+They can grow up to between 8 and 12 cm long and between 4 and 8 mm wide at blooming time.
+Later, they extend up to between 15 and 25 cm long and between 8 and 13 mm wide.
 They have 5–6 longitudinal veins, but no central mid-vein.
 The leaves are deciduous, and die away after flowering.

 It has a slender, erect stem, that can reach up to between 8 and 10 cm long.
 After flowering, the stem extends up to 35 cm long.
 It is not branched and carries the flowers above the foliage.

-The stem has 2 or 3, keeled, oblong-lanceolate, reddish purple, membranous, spathes or bracts (leaves of the flower bud).
+The stem has 2 or 3 keeled, oblong-lanceolate, reddish purple, membranous spathes or bracts (leaves of the flower bud).
 They are 4 cm long and 1.6–2 cm wide.

 The stems hold 2 terminal (top of stem) flowers, blooming in late spring, between April and May, or June (in Russia).
 The flowers are held on pedicels (stalks) that are 0.5–2 cm long.

 The flowers are 5–6 cm in diameter, come in shades of yellow, from bright yellow, to clear yellow, to dark yellow.

 It has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals), known as the 'standards'.
-The falls are obovate, or ovate, with purple or brown veins, leading to the haft (the section closest to the stem), and have a central yellow, or golden beard.
+The falls are obovate, or ovate, with purple or brown veins, leading to the haft (the section closest to the stem), and have a central yellow or golden beard.
 They are 4 cm long and 2 cm wide.
-The upright standards are oblanceolate and 3–4.5 cm long and 1-1.2 cm wide.
+The upright standards are oblanceolate and 3–4.5 cm long and 1–1.2 cm wide.
 They are narrower and shorter than the falls.

-It has a 1–1.5 cm long perianth tube, which is equal in length to the green, spindle-shaped, ovary.
+It has a 1–1.5 cm long perianth tube, which is equal in length to the green, spindle-shaped ovary.
 The ovary also has 6 purple stripes.
 The plant also has 1.8–2.2 cm long stamens, and bright yellow style branches that are flat and 2.5 cm long.

 After the iris has flowered, between June and August, it produces an oval or ovoid seed capsule, on a 1–1.2 cm long stalk.
 Inside are dark brown, ellipsoid or oval seeds, which are 5 mm long and 3 mm wide.
 They are wrinkled and have a white aril (appendage).